TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 First step: when you see an error, *read the error*.

-If there are multiple errors, *read all of them*.
-Or at least give them a skim.
+If there are multiple errors, *read all of them*—or at least give them a skim.
 The first error you get is not necessarily the best error to start with.

 This might sound obvious but, in practice, it isn't.
 Everyone I've mentored started out with a tendency to jump straight to their code as soon as they saw any errors.
-I've caught myself doing the same thing sometimes!
+I've caught myself doing the same thing!
 Error messages are a bit intimidating; it feels like you've done something wrong.
-Wanting to fix it immediately is a natural instinct.
+Wanting to fix it immediately is a natural impulse.

 Instead of seeing errors as criticism, we should see them as *hints*—the compiler is trying to help us!
 There's an interesting UX challenge here: can we design an interface that makes errors seem helpful by default?